-- Remind doctors, nurses and caregivers to wash their hands. - Wash your hands after going to the bathroom and before and after eating. - Ask family and visitors to clean their hands when entering and leaving the room. - Ensure visitors don't put personal belongings on your bed or in your room. - Wash your hands before and after physical therapy. - Remind staff as necessary that during transport, legs should be covered with a clean sheet.
+- Remind doctors, nurses and caregivers to wash their hands. - Wash your hands after going to the bathroom and before and after eating. - Ask family and visitors to clean their hands when entering and leaving the room. - Wash your hands before and after physical therapy. - Remind staff as necessary that during transport, legs should be covered with a clean sheet.